zhanchen/sccompPy/README.md

 simulation and cross-study knowledge transfer.
-We demonstrate that mean-variability association is ubiquitous across technologies, highlighting the inadequacy of the very popular Dirichlet-multinomial modeling and providing essential principles for differential variability analysis.
+We demonstrate that mean-variability association is ubiquitous across technologies, highlighting the inadequacy of the very popular Dirichlet-multinomial modelling and providing essential principles for differential variability analysis.

 <img src="README_files/cartoon_methods.jpg" width="100%"/>